alire-project/alire/doc/private-crates.md

 where `<name>` is a human-friendly label that `alr` will use to refer to it.

-It is possible to configure multiple indexes (with any conflicts resolved by a priority order specified by the `--before` switch).
+It is possible to configure multiple indexes (with any conflicts resolved using a priority order specified by the `--before` switch).
 For example, you may wish to configure both the community index and a private index of your own unpublished crates.

 Once configured, there is no practical difference between the community index and a private index stored locally on disk or on your own infrastructure.